Reinforcement Learning from Human Feedback

 1 2 3 4 5 6 7 8

-In this case [2], and in other works, this information is still reduced to a binary signal for the training of a reward model.
+In this case [4], as in other works, this information is still reduced to a binary signal for the training of a reward model.

 Structured Preference Data